 Treat the extraction site very carefully for the first three days.

 The first few days are vital to the healing process, as this is when your blood clot forms over the extraction point.
 For this reason, you’ll want to avoid touching the site after the bleeding stops, meaning you’ll even need to skip cleaning your teeth for the first day.
 For the first three days, you’ll also have to avoid any activities that can impact the extraction site—including drinking from a straw, smoking cigarettes, whistling, or even playing a wind instrument.
 Otherwise, you might risk dislodging the blood clot and exposing the nerve endings, a painful condition known as dry socket.

 You can expect a bit of swelling around your mouth and cheeks after your surgery.
 While medications will assist with this, you can also hold a bag of ice to your check around the surgical site.
 Try holding it 20 minutes on-20 minutes off for the first two days of your recovery.
 Then try swapping heat and cold to the area.
 This should reduce the swelling over time.

 Maintain a healthy diet.

 By following these tips, you should enjoy a very speedy recovery.
-Of course, if any issues arise—such as increased swelling, bleeding, or fever—be sure call TruBlu Dentistry with offices in Burbank, Chicago and Hegewisch.
-We’ll advise you on best ways to proceed and invite you back to our office if necessary.
+Of course, if any issues arise—such as increased swelling, bleeding, or fever—be sure to call TruBlu Dentistry with offices in Burbank, Chicago, and Hegewisch.
+We’ll advise you on the best ways to proceed and invite you back to our office if necessary.